harshawn/aircraft-scheduling/README.md

+# Harshawn's Aircraft Scheduling App

+Welcome!
+This app allows you to schedule the rotation of flights for a specific aircraft.
+You can do this anywhere from you desktop or mobile device.
+It includes a search filter to help you narrow down flights you're looking for and you can drag and drop rotations in the list.

 # Assumptions and compromises

-- Used the aircraft 4 letter code, and did not limit to 3.
+- Used the aircraft 4 letter code, and did not limit to 3 as wireframe displayed.
 - Used purple and green for aircraft timeline, instead of orange as shown in the wireframe.
 - Assumed "idle" time is outside rotation flight times (including turnaround)
 - Assumed utilisation is based on the total rotation flight times (including turnaround)